peteroupc/classic-wallpaper/uielements.md

 [^9]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.

+[^10]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel thick lines and flood fills in their illustrations.
+(A _flood fill_ is a way to fill an area of pixels that is surrounded by pixels of other colors.)
+Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines is rarer and less systematic.

-[^10]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
+[^11]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
+They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.